 Keep your kids active for the next few weeks.
 Here are some of Marinwood's favorite camp activities which you can play/do at home.
-We will add new ideas every few days.

 Test your sleuthing skills with this virtual escape room.

 Number of players: 1+

 Give children a list of things that they must measure in terms of a banana length.
 If multiple children, you may separate into groups.
 Each group receives a banana of the same length.
 The first group with the correct answers wins.